 Those who follow the road from Chipude in southern direction to La Dama experience a descent through numerous banana plantations on a quite new asphalt road that after 4 kilometres flows into a lonely bay, the Playa de La Rajita.
 This beach consists exclusively of pebbles and offers with an empty fish factory a quite unusual scenery.
 Until almost 35 years ago, tuna was canned here and shipped to Spain.
 A kiosk, of whose current existence and opening hours nobody knows any more details, sweetens the stay of the rare visitor with self-produced wine and other delicacies.
 Only in summer there is a bit of hustle and bustle due to the numerous locals who like to visit the beach for bathing and relaxing.

 The sandy beach of La Caleta in the north is one of the most beautiful beaches of La Gomera.
 The romantic and lonely bay lies 6 kilometres east of Hermigua.
 It can be reached via a well-developed road by car or by a one-hour walk on a stony path over the mountain ridge, from the eastern edge of Playa Santa Catalina in Hermigua.
-The 200 metre long sandy beach of La Caleta with its picnic tables and shade roofs invites you to relax.
+The 200 metre long beach of La Caleta with its picnic tables and shade roofs invites you to relax.
 It is also one of the few beaches of the island which offers sanitary facilities and showers.

 The beach district Santa Catalina in Hermigua is preceded by the beach section of the same name Playa Santa Catalina, often also called Playa de Hermigua.
 This stony beach is over 500 meters long, but because of the unpredictable currents and extremely strong waves quite dangerous and unfortunately only rarely suitable for bathing.